ESG Topics A-Z

 Approach

-Informed by these international guidelines and those of national health authorities, we have set a goal designed to help consumers reduce the amount of saturated fat in their diets.
-As we strive to reach our pep+ (PepsiCo Positive) ambitions, our goal is that by 2025, at least three quarters of our global foods portfolio sales volume will not exceed 1.1 grams of saturated fat per 100 Calories.
-Our goal is designed to shift a significant portion of our convenient foods portfolio towards lower saturated fat levels to make it easier for our consumers to follow WHO’s recommendation by offering more Positive Choices.
+Informed by these international guidelines and those of national health authorities, we have set a goal that aims to help consumers reduce the amount of saturated fat in their diets.
+As we strive to reach our pep+ (PepsiCo Positive) ambitions, our goal is that by 2025, at least three quarters of our global foods portfolio sales volume will not exceed 1.1 grams of saturated fat per 100 Calories.1 Our goal is designed to shift a significant portion of our convenient foods portfolio towards lower saturated fat levels to make it easier for our consumers to follow WHO’s recommendation by offering more Positive Choices.

-We are continually exploring different oils to enable us to reduce the level of saturated fat, while also allowing us to maintain our products’ great taste without compromising our product quality.
+To better meet both consumer needs and policy and regulatory requirements, we are applying saturated fat reduction and reformulation strategies to our convenient foods portfolio.
+We are continually exploring different oils to enable us to reduce the level of saturated fat, while also allowing us to maintain our products’ great taste and quality.
+In addition to reformulating existing products, we are introducing new products with less saturated fat to support our delivery against our global goal.

 Progress